 In view of the variety of factors considered in connection with its evaluation of the asset sale, the board of directors did not find it practical to, and did not quantify or otherwise attempt to, assign relative weights to the specific factors considered in reaching its conclusions.
-In considering the opinion we received from Raymond James & Associates, Inc., the board of directors was aware of the fact that Raymond James & Associates, Inc. will receive a fee if this transaction is consummated and took it into account in its deliberations.
-While Raymond James & Associates, Inc. would not be compensated as significantly if the transaction is not consummated, the board was of a view that Raymond James & Associates, Inc. would render its opinion based on its professional judgment, unaffected by this conflict of interest.
-Even so, stockholders should consider this potential conflict of interest in assessing the importance of the fairness opinion when deciding how to vote on this proposal.
-See page 39 for a description of the compensation to be paid to Raymond James & Associates, Inc.
+In considering the written opinion we received from Raymond James & Associates, Inc., the board of directors did not consider the fact that Raymond James & Associates, Inc. will receive a fee if this transaction is consummated to be material to its deliberations.